Code-Institute-Submissions/Ray-yar-piggame_NovResub/README.md

 ---

-**Chrome lighthouse**, I have tested Preformance, Accessibility, Best Practivces, SEO and PWA in chrom lighthouse.
-And every thing was very smooth and the preformance was excellent.
+**Chrome lighthouse**, I have tested Preformance, Accessibility, Best Practices, SEO and PWA in chrome lighthouse.
+And every thing was very smooth.
+Preformance was excellent.

 ![Chrome Lighthouse Preformance](.docs/preformance.png)